sharmainec/tp/docs/DeveloperGuide.md

 complex constructors or factory methods when more types of filters are added.

-The following sequence diagrams shows how the `filter` command works:
+The following *Sequence Diagrams* show how the `filter` command works:

 [![](images/filterCommand/FilterSequenceDiagram.png)](images/filterCommand/FilterSequenceDiagram.png)